Nonabelian $H^2$ with coefficients in a group and with coefficients in a crossed module

 \upsig{\hs^\sigma\!} \uptau{\hs^\tau\!} \ups{\upsilon} \sig{\sigma} \upg{\hs^g\!}

 \rel{\mathrm{\ rel\ }}

 \im{\mathrm{im\,}}

 Let $\Gamma$ be a fixed group.
-In this note (not to be published) we consider groups with $\Gamma$-action and crossed modules with $\Gamma$-action.
-Following Dedecker and Debremaeker, we extend the cohomology exact sequence for $H^1$, using $H^2$ with coefficients in crossed modules.
-The obtained exact sequence seems to be essentially equivalent to the sequences of Springer \cite[Props.\,1.27, 1.28, 1.29]{Springer66} and Giraud \cite[IV.4.2, Prop.\,4.2.8]{Giraud71}, but looks nicer (more functorial) from our point of view.
-According to Debremaeker \cite{Debremaeker-thesis}, all our results are valid in the more general context of groups and crossed modules in a topos.
+In this note we consider groups with $\Gamma$-action and crossed modules with $\Gamma$-action.
+Following Dedecker and Debremaeker, we extend the cohomology exact sequence for $H^1$ with coefficients in groups, using $H^2$ with coefficients in crossed modules.
+The obtained exact sequence seems to be essentially equivalent to the sequence of Springer \cite[Props.\, 1.27, 1.28, 1.29]{Springer66}, but looks nicer from our point of view.
+The difference of our approach to $H^2$ of crossed modules here from the approach of \cite{Breen90} and \cite{Borovoi98} is that here, following Dedecker and Debremaeker, we equip $H^2$ of a crossed module with a large set of {\em neutral elements}.
+According to Debremaeker \cite{Debremaeker-thesis}, all our results are valid in the more general context of groups and crossed modules of a topos.
 We claim no originality.